floledermann/stimsrv/README.md

 ],
 ```

-By stimsrv only requiring this simple contract/interface from a task, this opens up the possibility to implement your tasks using whichever programming paradigm you prefer.
-Provided that the simple required pattern shown above is adhered to, tasks can be implemented using plain JS objects, classes or functional-compositional approaches.
+By stimsrv requiring tasks to only adhere to this simple interface, this opens up the possibility to implement your tasks using whichever programming paradigm you prefer - using plain JS objects, classes or functional-compositional approaches.

-### Reusable components for task composition

-*(... coming soon ...)*

 ## Context & controllers